redhat-best-practices-for-k8s/test-network-function/README.md

 test-network-function.com/generic: target
 ```

 Once the pods are found, all of their containers are also added to the target container list.
+A target deployments list will also be created with all the deployments which the test pods belong to.

 ### testTarget
 #### podsUnderTest / containersUnderTest